Harbor Gateway Transit Center: Layout

-Harbor Gateway Transit Center consists of one large island platform with 12 bus bays and a 980 space park and ride parking lot located in the southwest corner of Interstate 110 (Harbor Freeway) and California State Route 91 (Gardena Freeway).
+The Harbor Gateway Transit Center consists of one large island platform with 12 bus bays and a 980 space park and ride parking lot located in the southwest corner of Interstate 110 (Harbor Freeway) and California State Route 91 (Gardena Freeway).
 The transit center is connected to the Harbor Transitway by a flyover ramp.
 The station is located near the Harbor Gateway neighborhood of Los Angeles and cities of Carson, Gardena, and Torrance.

 The platform can be accessed by pedestrians from West 182nd Street.
 The parking lot can be accessed from West 182nd Street or Vermont Avenue near Artesia Boulevard.

 The station also has a Sheriff's substation, a self-cleaning public toilet, and TAP card vending machines.

 The Harbor Gateway Transit Center also houses a free-standing art installation as part of the Los Angeles County Metropolitan Transportation Authority's art program that commissions artists to integrate artworks into its stations for the enjoyment of transit customers.
 Located on the west side of the platform, Alison Saar's Paraje is a 10 ft by 10 ft cast stainless steel sculpture depicts a willow tree on the west side and on the east side a willow spirit emerges mysteriously from the tree.
 The artwork was installed on January 28, 2013.
-The name Paraje is Spanish for a resting place between two destinations and the artwork was inspired by the nearby Gardena Willows Wetlands Preserve.
+The name Paraje is Spanish for a resting place between two destinations and the artwork was inspired by the nearby Gardena Willows Wetland Preserve.

 Services

-Harbor Gateway Transit Center is used by the Metro J Line bus rapid transit route which runs between the El Monte Station in El Monte, Downtown Los Angeles and the Harbor Gateway Transit Center, with select trips continuing onto San Pedro.
+The Harbor Gateway Transit Center is used by the Metro J Line bus rapid transit route which runs between El Monte station in El Monte, Downtown Los Angeles and the Harbor Gateway Transit Center, with select trips continuing onto San Pedro.
 The J Line is part of the Metro Busway system.